 There are all sorts of health and safety policies for Cast Members and guests, and now that it’s been over a year and a half since Disney World reopened following the 2020 closure, we’re wondering how things have (or have not!) changed.
 We have to say, some things have definitely surprised us about the way that cleaning is handled for rides and attractions now.
 Find out how cleaning is done in 2022!

 1. The Skyliner Cleaning Schedule

 Still, it’s the cleaning procedures that surprise us about this popular transportation method.
 A Cast Member we spoke to on the Skyliner’s reopening day told us that the gondolas are only being cleaned once a day.
-With so many guests passing through, we thought they might be wiped down more than that — and they could have changed it to more often by now.
+With so many guests passing through, we thought they might be wiped down more than that, but we recently confirmed that this cleaning policy is still in place.
+A Cast Member told us that the insides of each gondola are fully wiped down every night.

 Luckily, with the vented design of the gondola, there’s ample airflow through each cabin all the time.
 But if you’re still a little put off by the once-a-day cleaning, there are things you can do to feel safer when riding the Skyliner.
-Keep your mask on even though you’re away from other folks and bring wipes or sanitizer to keep your hands clean after you’ve been in the gondola space.
+Bring wipes or sanitizer to keep your hands clean after you’ve been in the gondola space.

 3. High-touch surfaces aren’t always cleaned more often.

 Like the other items on this list, antibacterial wipes can definitely help to disinfect these surfaces and your hands.

 Note that Disney World is changing protocol regularly based on feedback from healthcare professionals and the day to day activity in the parks, so if you’re seeing a different cleaning protocol, let us know!
 And keep reading DFB for more Disney World news and updates!

 What has surprised YOU about Disney World’s cleaning policies?
 Tell us in the comments!